pranjali1205/SEprojectTeam13/README.md

  2. Extract the files into some folder.
  3. Now poen this folder in code edititor (like vscode).
  4. Now run the following commands in terminal of the code editior (make sure you are inside the folder location in terminal).
+    - cd client
+    - npm install
+    - cd ..
     - cd server
-    - npm i express
-    - npm i nodemon
-    - npm i mongoose
-    - npm i dotenv
-    - npm i bcrypts

-    - cd ..
-    - cd client
-    - npm i bootstrap
-    - npm i history
-    - npm i react
-    - npm i react-dom
+    - npm i install
-    - npm i react-router-dom<br>
+    - npm run dev

 5.create config.env file in server folder.